-Your kid worked for four years (or more).
-The graduation party should feel like a celebration, not a second job that makes you miss the cap toss because you were fixing the dessert table.
+Your kid worked for four years (or more) for this.
+The graduation party should feel like a celebration you actually get to enjoy — not a second job that has you refilling the dessert table while you miss the cap toss.
+The secret isn't spending more; it's starting earlier and working from a checklist so the May crunch never happens.

 3 months before